bananenbiegerei/prtfl/README.md

 - @Eric: Add a `cleanUp` task to glup (to delete `css/*` and 'js/\*`)
 - @Eric: Add a `package` task to create a zip file of the theme ready to install on WordPress
 - @Eric: Add basic metadata in `head.php`
-- @Ingo: Do some cleanup of `src/scss/` to keep only the minimal required
 - @Ingo: Check that templates work to get a minimal functional site
 - @Ingo: Do some cleanup of template files to remove classes and styling